0xAX/linux-insides/interrupts/interrupts-3.md

 ```

 If we came not from the virtual 8086 mode, we need to check `dr6` register and previous mode as we did it above.
 Here we check if step mode debugging is
-enabled and we are not from the user mode, we enabled step mode debugging in the `dr6` copy in the current thread, set `TIF_SINGLE_STEP` falg and re-enable [Trap flag](https://en.wikipedia.org/wiki/Trap_flag) for the user mode:
+enabled and we are not from the user mode, we enabled step mode debugging in the `dr6` copy in the current thread, set `TIF_SINGLE_STEP` flag and re-enable [Trap flag](https://en.wikipedia.org/wiki/Trap_flag) for the user mode:

 ```C
 if ((dr6 & DR_STEP) && !user_mode(regs)) {